muratk5n/thirdwave/en/README.md

 ---

 WION called Middle East as "West Asia".
 I like it.
-Middle East is too Western centric, bcz the region is *to their* East.
+Middle East is too 'Western' centric, bcz the region is *to their* East.
 But West Asia is neutral, doesn't assume an origin of view.

 ---